 - When the Holy Spirit speaks to someone else, He doesn’t have to tell me what He tells them.
 Again, He’s God and I’m not.

-Keeping a high view of scripture and listening to the voice of the Holy Spirit are things we must do.
-But here’s the thing: tough issues matter only because the people they represent matter.
+Keeping a high view of scripture and listening to the voice of the Holy Spirit are important responsibilities for citizens of the Kingdom of God.
+Here’s the thing: tough issues matter only because the people they represent matter.
 And people are complicated and messy.
 So if we stop at what we think and believe, then we’re not taking it far enough.

 What do people need?